chamambom/my-terraform-cloud-journey/README.md

-# Terraform Azure

-## Purpose
+# My Terraform/Azure best practices

+This repository contains terraform code snippets that i reuse from time to time when a client who wants their cloud environment to be managed.

 Test secure **Azure** provisioning using **Terraform**, utilising a [Remote Backend](https://www.terraform.io/docs/backends/types/azurerm.html) and a [Key Vault](https://azure.microsoft.com/en-gb/services/key-vault/) in Azure.

-> HashiCorp Terraform enables you to safely and predictably create, change, and improve infrastructure.
+> Terraform enables you to safely and predictably create, change, and improve infrastructure.
-> It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst
-> team members, treated as code, edited, reviewed, and versioned.

 ## Preparation